Selling Guide: How to Sell Your Property in Marbella

 When you sell, you may be liable for capital gains tax on your profit.

-- For non-residents, the rate is 19%
+• For non-residents, the rate is 19%

-3% Retention for non-resident sellers:
+3% retention for non-resident sellers:

 What buyers pay (for your reference):

-Understanding buyer costs helps in negotiations:
+Understanding buyer costs can help during negotiations:

-- Resale property: 7% transfer tax
+• Resale property: 7% transfer tax

-- New build: 10% VAT plus 1.2% stamp duty
+• New build: 10% VAT plus 1.2% stamp duty

-Tip for buyers purchasing as investment:
+Tip for buyers purchasing as an investment:

 11. After the Sale